Ferry Porsche: Volkswagen

-Ferdinand Porsche's old yearning had been to create a small compact car which may be conceived as such "from scratch" (instead of a version derived of an existing sedan).
-Finally, the design work began at their familial residence in Stuttgart on Feuerbacher Weg.
-Therefore, Ferry Porsche had complete access to help his father, intervening on important parts of the project.
+Ferdinand Porsche's dream had been to create a small compact car "from scratch", instead of a version derived of an existing sedan.
+The design work began at their familial residence in Stuttgart on Feuerbacher Weg.
+Ferry Porsche had complete access to help his father, intervening on important parts of the project.
 The work had originally been supported by Zündapp, until backing away soon after due to commercial reasons.

-Nonetheless, the German government accepted the project on 22 June 1934, interested in producing "an affordable car for the German family".
+The German government accepted the project on 22 June 1934, interested in producing "an affordable car for the German family".
 Originally, it was called Porsche (Model) 60 but it was soon officially renamed as the KdF-Wagen or Volkswagen (people's car).
 In the family's garage at Stuttgart, three prototypes were built.

-In 1939, when the Volkswagen factory opened in Wolfsburg, Porsche senior became its general manager. (along with an officer from the Nazi party).
+In 1939, when the Volkswagen factory opened in Wolfsburg, Porsche senior became its general manager, along with an officer from the Nazi party.

 Auto Union and Wanderer

 The German government had also decided to promote German race cars at the Grand Prix Motor Racing competitions.
 Therefore, the government had called for a concourse of the state-of-the-art racers of the time.
 Daimler-Benz easily won a bid.
 When Wanderer applied, it was rejected.
 Wanderer resorted to the Porsche firm.

 In 1932, Ferdinand Porsche met with Adolf Hitler personally and their bid was accepted.
 Ferry Porsche took part in the conception and construction of those race cars, and was also responsible for the general organization of the workshop and the testing of units.
 In 1933, their first race car was developed with a 4.5 litre V-16 engine and an aluminum framework.

 In 1934, Wanderer and others merged to form Auto Union, and the senior Porsche became the chief designer of their race cars.
 Both racing teams, Daimler-Benz and Auto Union, were also used for political propaganda by the National Socialists.
 They overwhelmingly dominated all the competitions of the 1930s.
 In 1938, Ferdinand Porsche senior left the Auto Union racing team when his contract expired.